noah7597/Indeed-Web-Scraping/README.md

 # Indeed-Web-Scraping

 ## General info
-This is a Python script I made that uses beautifulsoup and requests
+This is a Python script I made that uses beautifulsoup and requests to scrap Indeed.com

 ## Installations
 ### Beautiful Soup